jvde-github/AIS-catcher/README.md

 ```
 When piping NMEA text lines into AIS-catcher, use  format ``TXT`` this will also ensure that the program immediately processes the incoming characters and it will not buffer them first.
 The NMEA decoder can be activated with the switch `-m 5` but setting the input format to TXT will automatically activate this decoder.

 This functionality opens a few doors.
-For example you can use AIS-catcher to read and forward messages from a dAISy Hat (simply read from the file ``/cat/serial0`` on Linux) or process the data from Norwegian coastal traffic offered via a TCP server, like this:
+For example you can use AIS-catcher to read and forward messages from a dAISy Hat (simply read from the file ``cat /dev/serial0`` on Linux) or process the data from Norwegian coastal traffic offered via a TCP server, like this:
 ```console
 netcat  153.44.253.27  5631 | AIS-catcher -r txt . -o 5
 ```